HenningB/ceylon.ant/README.md

 Initially I considered to automatically generate Ceylon definitions from Ant tasks.
 But it's not possible to map Ant tasks and types to Ceylon classes or functions, as the same named element could be mapped differently in different locations.
 At least this is not possible without overlapping meanings, or unpractically long names.

+I'm not sure how Ceylon's class loader works, so there might be a problem when you use tasks with external dependencies in your module.
+To ensure external modules may still get accessed in future Ceylon versions, check with `test.ceylon.ant::testExternalDependency()`, which tries to get the definition of the `ftp` task, which is defined in an external module.